How to Build a Fire Pit

 If you want to enjoy a starry summer night and relax around a campfire in your own backyard, you're not alone.
 A large and growing number of homeowners across the country are jumping onto the hot trend of backyard fire pits.
-Luckily, building a fire pit is an easy do-it-yourself project anyone can tackle.
+Luckily, learning how to build a fire pit is an easy do-it-yourself project anyone can tackle.

-Visit your local True Value hardware store for the tools, products and expert advice you need to get started then follow the steps below to build your own fire pit.
+Visit your local True Value hardware store for the tools, products and expert advice you need to build a fire pit then follow the steps below to build your own fire pit.

 Step 1.
 Pick and Prepare a Spot

 As with most home improvement projects, it's best not to just jump right into the fire.
-You'll need to do some prep work first.
+Before you begin building a fire pit, you'll need to do some prep work first.
 Be sure to check with your local municipal authorities to make sure it is legal to light an open fire in your neighborhood.

 Now you'll need to plan the right spot for your pit.
 Keep in mind how the wind will blow the smoke around, so don't put it too close to open doors or windows.
 Leave room to walk around the pit and be sure that it's not near any plants, fences, buildings or structures that could be potential fire hazards.